Looking Closely at the Growth Curve for Telefonica Brasil S.A. (VIV)

 Telefonica Brasil S.A.
-(NYSE:VIV) went down by -0.12% from its latest closing price compared to the recent 1-year high of $9.98.
-The company’s stock price has collected 3.05% of gains in the last five trading sessions.
+(NYSE:VIV) went up by 1.02% from its latest closing price compared to the recent 1-year high of $9.98.
+The company’s stock price has collected 7.44% of gains in the last five trading sessions.
 Press Release reported on 05/11/21 that 1Q21 Results: Telefônica Brasil S.A.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.